How To Check If A Website Was Built Using WordPress

 The easiest way of identifying a WordPress website is to look for the “Powered by WordPress” text at the very bottom of the page.

-While most websites that use WordPress don’t hide it, many may choose to replace the credit with their own company name or remove it altogether.
-If there is no ‘Powered by WordPress’ credit in the footer, below are more ways to check if a website was built using WP.
+While most websites that use WordPress don’t usually hide it, many may choose to replace the credit with their own company name, or remove it altogether.
+If there is no “Powered by WordPress” credit in the footer, there are more ways to check if a website’s CMS is WordPress.

 The login page is always hidden to users on the frontend, but to access it you just need to add “/wp-admin” to the website’s domain.

-To do this, simply go to the website’s homepage and type /wp-admin directly after the domain and hit “enter” on your keyboard.
-If after doing this you are redirected to a WordPress login page, then the site is powered by WP.
+To do this, simply go to the website’s homepage and type /wp-admin directly after the domain and hit Enter on your keyboard.
+If this redirects you to a WordPress login page, then the site is using WordPress.

-If not, you will get a message along the lines of “Page Not Found.”
+However, if you received a message along the lines of “Page Not Found,” you will know WordPress is not the CMS.

 Luckily, you don’t have to be a programmer or developer to determine if a website was built with WordPress through its source code.
-All you have to do to search a website’s source code for WP elements.
+All you have to do is search a website’s source code for WordPress elements.

 To do this, simply right-click on any part of the website then click “View Source,” which brings up the source code script.

-Once there, pull up your text-search tool and type in either “WordPress” or “wp-content” and hit “enter” on your keyboard.
-If either of those keywords comes up in the highlighted text, you’ll know the site is powered by WordPress.
+Once there, pull up your text-search tool and type in either “WordPress” or “wp-content” and hit Enter on your keyboard.
+If either of those keywords comes up in the highlighted text, you’ll know WordPress powers that site.

-You can see a quick reference on how to check these in the most popular browsers below:
+A quick reference on how to check these in the most popular browsers:

 Google Chrome, go to View > Developer > View Source.